 - Fine-tuning your MVP

-- Develop your app blueprint or prototype to demonstrate to investors
+- Develop a prototype to present to investors

 - Assistance with User Interface (UI) and User Experience (UX) design

 - Completely revamping your current app or prototype